launchdarkly/LaunchDarkly-Docs/style-guide.md

 If you write an example that references humans, use names and pronouns from multiple genders.

 Do not use idioms, euphemisms, or ableist or hierarchical language in the docs.
 Some of these terms are figurative and hard to translate for users who speak English as a secondary language ("shoot the moon," "break new ground"), and many of them have discriminatory backgrounds ("whitelist/blacklist," "rule of thumb").

 Do not make assumptions about the abilities or bodies of your users.
 Common euphemisms to explain behaviors can make assumptions about capabilities that do not apply to everyone using your docs.

 For example, do not use verbs like "see" to refer to consuming and comprehending information ("reading"); docs users who use screenreaders may not be able to see the docs, but they can certainly read them, so that's a better verb to use.

-Similarly, a "hands-on" exercise might not be "hands-on" for a user with a mobility issue or assitive device.
+Similarly, a "hands-on" exercise might not be "hands-on" for a user with a mobility issue or assistive device.
 Instead, you could say "interactive."

 ## Topic and component best practices

 This section explains mandatory and optional sections for docs topics and best practices for using them in the LaunchDarkly style.

 LaunchDarkly's docs respect markdown formatting.
 You can use hashes for headers, braket-paren links, exclamation points to indicate images, and asterisks to emphasize text like in regular markdown.

 ## LaunchDarkly's custom components